Kick off the new tax year with 50% off our Ltd company accountancy packages!

 The level of cover you require ultimately depends on your type of business, but most public liability insurance policies provide cover for a minimum of £1 million.
 As with other forms of insurance, you may find your clients require you to have a set level of cover in place.
 It therefore pays to check your contracts carefully before taking on new clients.

-At Crunch, we offer public liability from £1 million right up to £5 million.
+At Crunch, we offer policies from our trusted partner Kingsbridge, that can include public liability insurance from £1 million right up to £5 million.

 Public liability insurance won’t cover you retrospectively, so you should have it in place as soon as you start to interact with members of the public.